 17 The impact on equity includes the impact on net income and the remeasurement impact of post-employment benefits.
+18 The impact on expertence of a sector to a

-The impact on contractual service margin is before tax.
+18 The impact on contractual service margin is before tax.
+19 These appointing an approximate the processes 0.5 percentage

-These sensitivities are rounded to the nearest 0.5 percentage point.
+19 These sensitivities are rounded to the nearest 0.5 percentage point.

-The new CARLI capital guideline adapted to IFRS 17 and IFRS 9 was only effective starting January 1, 2023.
+20 The new CARLI capital guideline adapted to IFRS 17 and IFRS 9 was only effective starting January 1, 2023.

-Preferred shares are excluded from the scope of these sensitivities' analysis.
+22 Preferred shares are excluded from the scope of these sensitivities' analysis.